Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Discussion

 High-redshift templates are primarily developed using one of several approaches to choose parameters for SPS models.
 These can include simulations, astrophysical arguments from first principles, or even empirical constraints.
 In catalogs with fewer observational constraints (depth, coverage), the most successful redshift predictions come predominantly from templates adopting simple astrophysical models to generate their templates.
-This includes mainly \texttt{S23}, produced primarily from first principles.
+This includes mainly \texttt{S23}, which is produced primarily from first principles.
 The more detailed models arising from either more complex astrophysical constraints or numerical simulations produce less reliable photometric redshifts.
 Thus, one might be tempted to conclude that the additional complexity introduced by these models is a poor description of the true astrophysics of the earliest galaxies.

 However, improved observations produce a different picture.
-In the UNCOVER and CEERS high redshift samples, \texttt{S23} and \texttt{T22} outperform other templates in redshift estimation in many metrics (especially $\eta_f$).
-In JADES however, with the increased depth and coverage, \texttt{S23} no longer produces the fewest catastrophic outliers.
-A closer examination of the objects with incorrect redshifts finds that with the increased depth in the NIR bands, these simple models are no the best performing.
+In the UNCOVER and CEERS high-redshift samples, \texttt{S23} and \texttt{T22} outperform other templates in redshift estimation in many metrics (especially $\eta_f$) (Tables \ref{tab_zs_stats_UNCOVER_high}, \ref{tab_zs_stats_CEERS_high}).
+In JADES, however, with the increased depth and coverage, \texttt{S23} no longer produces the fewest catastrophic outliers (Table \ref{tab_zs_stats_JADES_high}).
+A closer examination of the objects with incorrect redshifts reveals that with the increased depth in the NIR bands, these simple models are not the best performing models.
 As measurements improve, it is the more sophisticated models that start to produce the best redshifts.

-This is seen even more strongly when comparing reconstructed SEDs with JWST spectroscopy.
-There, the more sophisticated models such as \texttt{L23} and \texttt{T22} strongly outperform \texttt{S23}.
-Some of this might be due to specific missing features, such as damped Ly$\alpha$ which is not present in any \texttt{S23} template.
-However, more generally this indicates that the simpler models cannot reproduce the full complexity of high-redshift SEDs.
-This simplicity also avoids complex degeneracies, and thus is well suited for photometric redshift estimation from limited information.
+This can be seen even more strongly when comparing reconstructed SEDs with JWST spectroscopy.
+The more sophisticated models such as \texttt{L23} and \texttt{T22} strongly outperform \texttt{S23}.
+Some of this might be due to specific missing features, such as damped Ly$\alpha$, which is not present in any \texttt{S23} template.
+However, more generally, this indicates that the simpler models cannot reproduce the full complexity of high-redshift SEDs.
+This simplicity also avoids complex degeneracies and is thus well suited for photometric redshift estimation from limited information.
 Still, the fits are poor predictors of the full SED and thus should not be used to estimate other astrophysical properties, such as stellar masses.